Lymm RFC

 Lymm Rugby Football Club is an English rugby union team based in Lymm, Cheshire.
-The club runs six senior sides (including two colts teams) and a full range of junior sides as well as teams in squash and recently formed a hockey club.
+The club runs five senior sides (including two colts teams) and a full range of junior sides as well as teams in squash, hockey and recently formed a tennis club.
 The first XV is currently playing in National League 2 West, a fourth tier league in the English rugby union system, following a level transfer from the National League 2 North at the end of the 2024–25 season.

 Ground

 The club is based at Crouchley Lane on the southern outskirts of town.
-There are three full size pitches, including the main pitch which is AGP, as well as several mini pitches.
+There are three full size rugby pitches, including the main pitch which is AGP, as well as several mini pitches.
 There is on-site parking, a club house and facilities for other sports including squash, tennis and field hockey.
 Capacity around the main rugby pitch is limited to around 1,000 standing.